benoitseron/BosonSampling.jl/src/readme.md

-This is a project to compute matrix permanents in Julia.
+This project implements standard and scattershot BosonSampling in Julia, including boson samplers and certification tools.